-• A conversion script which efficiently converts the existing input format to the new

-&lt;sup>4https://support.hdfgroup.org/HDF5

-• Adding new HDF5 capabilities to SHEMAT-Suite to allow parsing of the new input files.
+- A conversion script which efficiently converts the existing input format to the new input format.
+By using this intermediate script solution, all preprocessing steps can stay unchanged and are not affected by this implementation. - Adding new HDF5 capabilities to SHEMAT-Suite to allow parsing of the new input files.